-Rabat - Catholic Church authorities in the southern Spanish city of Córdoba have agreed to restore the Islamic reference in the name of the city's famed mosque-cathedral after attempts to blot out its Islamic past and heritage.
+Rabat - Catholic Church authorities in the southern Spanish city of Córdoba have agreed to restore the Islamic reference in the name of the city's famed mosque-cathedral of Cordoba after attempts to blot out its Islamic past and heritage.

-Rabat – Catholic Church authorities in the southern Spanish city of Córdoba have agreed to restore the Islamic reference in the name of the city’s famed mosque-cathedral after attempts to blot out its Islamic past and heritage.
+Rabat – Catholic Church authorities in the southern Spanish city of Córdoba have agreed to restore the Islamic reference in the name of the city’s famed mosque-cathedral of Cordoba after attempts to blot out its Islamic past and heritage.

 The decision was welcomed on Friday by the Mosque-Cathedral protest group that complained that the church’s aim was to take the UNESCO World Heritage site out of public hands.